Written By Divya

 OnePlus India CEO

 It’s been a bit of a mixed phase for OnePlus lately.
 On one hand, the company is gearing up to launch a new device, on the other, rumours about the brand scaling down or exiting key markets outside China continue to gain traction.
 Adding to that, Liu’s exit has now raised more questions.
-Also Read: Is OnePlus really shutting down in global markets?
-Here’s what’s actually happening
+Also Read: OnePlus Nord CE 6, CE 6 Lite India launch confirmed for THIS date: Check expected specs, features

 The news came first via The Economic Times, an unnamed industry executive revealed that Liu is serving his notice period at OnePlus India, and it is expected to end on March 31.
 It is further stated that the CEO will return to China.
-Also Read: OnePlus may be working on a gaming handheld with a different approach
+Also Read: OnePlus Gaming Controller confirmed, launch set with Ace 6 Ultra; Is it coming to India?

 That means product launches, retail presence, and after-sales services are expected to carry on without immediate changes.
 However, there is still no clarity on who will take over as the next Indian head.